Canada's Top Mountie Issues Blistering Memo On IT Failures

 For example, consolidating

-Re:The benefits of Single Payer (Score:4, Interesting)
+Re:The benefits of Single Payer (Score:5, Interesting)

 Having witnessed the creation of a centralized IT system close up, I have seen just how disastrous, and ultimately how expensive the results can be.
 I think the logic behind unifying infrastructure is seductive, but rarely does anyone honestly assess the massive costs, because if they did, no government would ever pay for it.
 So you put together an upgrade plan that has an absurdly low pricetag, knowing full well that by the time the job is actually done (if it is ever completed), the costs will be orders of a magnitude greater.
 The critical step to this "unlimited budget via the back door" is to bring the new system up, regardless of how far away from actual completion and stability it is, then immediately shut down the old systems, shred the hard drives and dispose of the hardware, so that no one can ever contemplate returning to the old system as a standby.
 This is critical.
 You have to make the cost of retreating back over the proverbial Rubicon so great that you end up being stuck with the new system, and thus with the costs of making it work.